csstudent26/dataBases/README.md

 1. Ensure that you have MySQL and JDBC installed on your local machine.
 2. Create a MySQL database named `hotel_db`.

-there  are  3  T
-there  are  3  Tables  in the data base:
+There  are  3  Tables  in the data base:

 CREATE TABLE Customers (
   customer_id INT PRIMARY KEY AUTO_INCREMENT,
   name VARCHAR(50),